 There is the potential that it will be used against political opponents or, more broadly, in all walks of life.
 Indeed, it is already happening.
 In a recent attempt to thwart the election of a group of Chinese international students, the Monash Student Association Caulfield’s student council passed a rule that students wishing to run in campus elections must be eligible to work 22 hours per week, meaning that foreigners on student visas – who are not allowed to work more than 20 hours per week – would be barred from running.
 The move was opportune and racist, but was it not also an inevitable consequence of the hysteria that’s been drummed up?

-In many ways, universities are at the forefront of this issue: Australian university fees are expensive by global standards, so most of the Chinese students who can afford to study here come from the country’s elite, which, in the eyes of many, is enough to casts suspicion over their activities.
+In many ways, universities are at the forefront of this issue: Australian university fees are expensive by global standards, so most of the Chinese students who can afford to study here come from the country’s elite.
+And unlike other international students who tend to study abroad and learn English to accommodate to the country’s culture for their prolonged stay, the Chinese students tend to have an upper hand which, in the eyes of many, is enough to cast suspicion over their activities.
 The Monash University affair is reflective of how the government and parts of society see Chinese people: they’re cash-cows helping to keep the economy afloat, but any attempts to be more socially or democratically engaged participants should be treated with suspicion and, where possible, curtailed.